 Varied legal employment rates and an uncertain month-to-month economic outlook have caused law firms to rethink the way they use their office space.
-JLL’s 2016 U.S. Law Firm Perspective has conducted an extensive analysis of more than 40 U.S. markets, highlighting the biggest… Read More
+JLL’s 2016 U.S. Law Firm Perspective has conducted an extensive analysis of more than 40 U.S. markets, highlighting the… Read More

 By: Tim Kay, Managing Director, JLL

 As the fight for top talent grows even more competitive, office design is moving to the forefront of business strategy.